-Year class strengths (YCS) were estimated for 1955-2000 (based on the range of age estimates in the age frequency data).
-YCS were assumed to be fixed at 1 in previous assessments as no age data were used.
-A number of prior distributions on YCS were investigated.
-The base case used a prior that is close to being uniform (parameterised as a lognormal distribution with a mode of 1 and sigma of 4), which places minimum constraint on the YCS (Haist parameterisation).
+Year class strengths (YCS) were estimated for 1940-2005 (based on the range of age estimates in the age frequency data).
+A "near uniform" prior was used (parameterised as a lognormal distribution with a mode of 1 and sigma of 4), which places minimum constraint on the free YCS parameters (Haist parameterisation).

-Informed priors were assumed for the survey catchability coefficient q.
-For the time series based on fished marks, a lognormal prior with mean of 0.83 and CV of 0.3 was used.
-The choice of the priors was based on limited information on target strength, the QMA scaling-factor, and the proportion of vulnerable biomass in the vulnerable acoustic marks (Fu & Doonan 2013).
+An informed prior was used for the acoustic survey proportionality constant q (lognormal with mean of 0.83 and CV of 0.3).
+The prior was based on limited information on target strength, the QMA scaling-factor, and the proportion of vulnerable biomass in the vulnerable acoustic marks (Fu & Doonan 2013).

 A brief description of the base case and sensitivity runs presented are summarised in Table 4.
-The Deepwater Working Group recommended that MCMC runs be carried out for the base case and models 5.1, 5.2 and 5.4 to address the uncertainty in survey q and acoustic abundance estimate, the following assumptions were made in the stock assessment analyses:
+The following assumptions were made in the stock assessment analyses:

-- (a) Recruitment followed a Beverton & Holt relationship with steepness of 0.75. - (b) Catch overruns were 0% during the period of reported catch. - (c) The population of smooth oreo in OEO 4 was a discrete stock or production unit. - (d) The catch history was accurate.
+- (a) Recruitment followed a Beverton-Holt relationship with steepness of 0.75. - (b) Catch overruns were 0% during the period of reported catch. - (c) The population of smooth oreo in OEO 4 was a discrete stock or production unit. - (d) The acoustic biomass selectivity and the commercial fishery selectivity were assumed to be identical (logistic, estimated within the model). - (e) A separate selectivity was estimated for the age frequencies that were derived from trawl catches during the acoustic surveys (double normal, estimated within the model).

-Bayesian procedures were used in the assessment to estimate the uncertainties in model estimates of biomass for all model runs using the following procedure:
+Bayesian estimation was used in the assessment to capture the uncertainties in model estimates of biomass and other parameters:

 - 1. Model parameters were estimated using maximum likelihood and the prior probabilities; - 2.
 Samples from the joint posterior distribution of parameters were generated with the Monte Carlo Markov Chain procedure (MCMC) using the Hastings-Metropolis algorithm; - 3.
-A marginal posterior distribution was found for each quantity of interest by integrating the product of the likelihood and the priors over all model parameters; the posterior distribution was described by its median, 5th and 95th percentiles for parameters of interest.
+A marginal posterior distribution was found for each quantity of interest by integrating the product of the likelihood and the priors over all model parameters; each marginal posterior distribution was described by its median and a 95% credibility interval (95% CI).

-Bayesian estimates were based on results from a 30 million long MCMC.
-After a burn-in of 25 million, the last 5 million of the chain was sampled at each 1000th value.
-Posterior distributions were obtained from samples combined over three independent chains.
+Bayesian estimates were based on results from three 15 million long MCMC chains.
+After a burn-in of 1 million, the last 14 million of the chain was sampled at each 1000th value.
+Posterior distributions were obtained from samples combined over the three chains (after the burn-in).

-Table 4: Descriptions of the model runs of the 2014 smooth oreo assessment.
+Table 4: Descriptions of the model runs of the 2018 smooth oreo assessment.
 LN, lognormal distribution with mean and CV given in the bracket.
+N, normal distribution with mean and CV in the bracket.
 All use Haist parameterisation for YCS.